-China lodges representations with U.S. over end to Iran sanction waivers
+China complains to U.S. over end to Iran oil sanction waivers

 China was one of eight global buyers that won exemptions to import crude oil last November.

+China will continue to work to protect the legitimate rights of Chinese firms, Geng said.

+Beijing and Tehran have long had close relations, especially in the energy sector.

-Some of China’s key refineries are configured to process the Iranian crude and refinery officials say Iranian oil typically yields better margins compared similar grades from rival suppliers such as Saudi Arabia.
+Some of China’s refineries are configured to process the Iranian crude and refinery officials say Iranian oil typically yields better margins compared similar grades from rival suppliers such as Saudi Arabia.

 State-owned Sinopec Group and China National Petroleum Corp both produce oil in Iran, having spent billions of dollars on oil fields such as Yadavaran and North Azadegan.
 They have been sending the oil from the fields to China.

+China and the United States are currently working to end a bitter trade war, but have numerous other areas of disagreement, including the South China Sea and U.S. support for self-ruled Taiwan, which Beijing claims as a wayward province.

-Reporting by Martin Pollard and Beijing Monitoring Desk; additional reporting by Chen Aizhu in SINGAPORE; editing by Darren Schuettler and Christian Schmollinger
+Reporting by Martin Pollard and Beijing Monitoring Desk; additional reporting by Chen Aizhu in SINGAPORE; Writing by Ben Blanchard; Editing by Darren Schuettler and Christian Schmollinger